swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 Password spraying refers to the attack method that takes a large number of usernames and loops them with a single password.

+> The builtin Administrator account (RID:500) cannot be locked out of the system no matter how many failed logon attempts it accumulates.

 Using `kerbrute`, a tool to perform Kerberos pre-auth bruteforcing.

 ```powershell